UK Hosepipe Ban Updates 2026: Latest Changes by Company

 UK sets June temperature record at 37.3 degrees Celsius

 Santon Downham, Suffolk records 37.3 degrees Celsius on 26 June 2026, the highest UK June temperature on record per Met Office.
-The June 2026 heatwave drives peak water demand higher in already-stressed regions and accelerates TUB declarations across southern England and Yorkshire.
+The June 2026 heatwave drives peak water demand higher in already-stressed regions and accelerates TUB declarations across southern and eastern England.

 - TUB declaredSouth East Water